 You’ll also need to familiarize yourself with the comparative negligence law.
 The opposing party may attempt to establish a degree of fault on you for your accident.
-If they are successful at pinning some of the blame on you, your settlement award will likely decrease.
-Fortunately, our attorneys will construct a strong claim on your behalf to avoid jeopardizing your chance for full and fair compensation.
+If they successfully pin some of the blame on you, your settlement award will likely decrease.
+Fortunately, our slip and fall attorneys will construct a strong claim on your behalf to avoid jeopardizing your chance for full and fair compensation.

 The location of the premises where you fell can also have an impact on the claim.
 Some of the most common locations falls happen include in nursing homes, at work, and outside on icy surfaces in the wintertime.